Extracting data from documents

 In the field editor, first choose the field type appropriate for the data you want to identify.

-For extraction and reasoning fields, if necessary, provide a more detailed description or prompt to indicate what information you’re looking for.
+With a suitable field type selected, if necessary, provide a more detailed description or prompt describing the information you’re looking for.
 As a best practice, keep field and attribute names under 48 characters and use a description or prompt for longer content up to 1,000 characters (4,000 maximum).
+For best practices, see Writing effective prompts.

 When you’re done editing a field, click Run to see results and further refine your edits if needed.